aptise/peter_sslers/README.md

 Hi!

 ACME-V2 support involved a large rewrite of the Client and the Certificate Manager's design.
+The central object changed from a `ServerCertificate` to the `AcmeOrder`.

-It is still undergoing active development, and the design is not entirely finalized yet.
+This project is still undergoing active development, and the design is not entirely finalized yet... but

-Most of the functionality is working and covered by tests.
+Most of the functionality is working (in production!) and everything is covered by extensive tests.

-WE ARE ALMOST THERE.
+WE ARE ALMOST THERE!!!

 peter_sslers README